envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What is the time complexity for a perfect binary tree's search(lookup), insert, and delete methods?
 A: O(log n)

+#### C3

+Q: What does logarithmic time mean?
+A: All that is saying is that the choice of the next element on which to perform some sort of action is one of several possibilities and only one needs to be chosen. e.g. (usually searching algorithms have log n if they are sorted (Binary Search))

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie